samrap/acf-fluent/readme.md

 ### What is ACF Fluent?

 ACF Fluent is a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) for the Advanced Custom Fields WordPress plugin.
-It provides the usage of custom field "queries" in an expressive, fluent interface that makes templating with ACF a breeze.
+It enables theme developers to create custom field "queries" using an expressive, fluent interface that makes templating with ACF a breeze.

 ### Why?